oliverfischer83/dkp/README.md

 ## Info Page
 - rules (copy from Excel Sheet)
 - how to install and configure Addon RCLootCouncil using screenshots

-## Character Editor
-- on loot upload or raid finished ...
-  - if character missing
-    - don't save, show warning for every character missing, keep input data in field
-    - try getting name
-- on adding new player (chars optional)
-  - should be shown on balance view with 100 pt.
-- disable function to remove player somehow

 ## Raid Editor
 - status